-National Technical Examinations Dec 2015 98-Ind-A4, Production Management
+National Technical Examinations December 2016 98-Ind-A4, Production Management

-- 1. A number of innovators have changed the direction of production management in recent years.
-Some used long-existing methods, others used new ideas. - a.
-Little's law can be used to calculate WIP on a production line.
-Explain how this is done, and explain why you may need to control WIP in a production system. - b.
-5S explain this concept, and explain why it can improve production. - c.
-Explain why the "seven zero's" work. - 2.
+- 1. Several ideas are fundamental to the operation of production systems. - a.
+Explain the relationship between WIP and total production time. - b.
+Explain why 5S can improve production. - c.
+One of the production innovators of the early 1960's stated that we should "ask why five times".
+Explain the concept. - 2.
 A manufacturing line uses plastic fasteners at an average rate of 6000 per week.
-The fasteners cost 0.002 cents each.
+The fasteners cost \$0.002 each.
 Each order costs the company \$12 to process, and holding costs are estimated at 25% annualized. - a.
-How often should the fasteners be ordered, and in what quantities. - b.
-Calculate the total annual ordering and holding cost for the fasteners. - c.
-If the demand forecast was wrong, and the actual demand is 12,000 per week, calculate the total cost of ordering and holding, using the order quantities derived in a. - d.
+How often should the fasteners be ordered, and in what quantities?
+Also calculate the total annual ordering and holding costs for the fasteners. - b.
+If the demand forecast was wrong, and the actual demand is 12,000 per week, calculate the total cost of ordering and holding, using the order quantities derived in a. - c.
 How does this compare to the inventory cost of the optimal order quantities for 12,000 items per week?
 Comment on the differences. - 3.
 The following table shows the actual sales of a tablet computer (both old and new models combined) for a recent eight-month period at an electronics retailer.
 One of the data values is missing (the sales report was misplaced).